runtimeverification/k/pending-documentation.md

-   One might annotate it with the attribute pair `parser="FOO, TEST; BAR, TEST2"` to indicate that configuration variable `$FOO` should be parsed in the `TEST` module, and configuration variable `$BAR` should be parsed in the `TEST2` moducle.
+   One might annotate it with the attribute pair `parser="FOO, TEST; BAR, TEST2"` to indicate that configuration variable `$FOO` should be parsed in the `TEST` module, and configuration variable `$BAR` should be parsed in the `TEST2` module.
 If the user forgets to annotate the declaration with the parser attribute, only the $PGM parser will be generated.

 Bison-generated parsers are extremely fast compared to `kast`, but they have